PrincessRTFM/AutoKittens/README.md

 ### I found a bug!

-If it's a game-breaker or a script-breaker, please join the [Kittens Game discord](https://discord.gg/2arBf9K) and ping me (`Lily#5459`) in the `#scripts-code` channel.
+If it's a game-breaker or a script-breaker, please join the [Kittens Game discord](https://discord.gg/2arBf9K) and ping me (`Lilith Song#7246`) in the `#scripts-code` channel.
 If I'm awake and able, I'll respond to breaking bugs immediately; I consider these to be priority 1.

 If it's something that's acting a little funky, you can either ping me there or (preferably) open an issue on the tracker here.
 I usually check my Github notifications at least once a day and often more.